 Peas are another easy crop.
 They are direct seeded and don’t require much more effort.
 Taller types do better with a trellis but it doesn’t have to be anything fancy, I prop up a length of cattle panel.

-One more garden monster than isn’t traditionally a part of the vegetable garden is rhubarb.
+One more option that isn’t traditionally a part of the vegetable garden is rhubarb.
 Rhubarb is an easy to grow, aka can’t kill it, high yielding crop that doesn’t take much time or effort.
 I have a whole post about growing and harvesting rhubarb that you should check out for more info.

 Grow Things with a High Yield